steamicc/DapLink-EasyFlash/README.md

     - [`test-l475.bin`](#test-l475bin)
     - [`test-wb55.bin`](#test-wb55bin)

 ## Introduction
 This tools is for internal usage, we use it to load daplink on target (STM32L475, STM32WB55, ...), to replace ST-LINK.

 With OpenOCD, the program steps are :
-  1. Unlock the RDP of the STM32F1x (if needed)
+  1. Unlock the RDP of the STM32F103xB
   2. Mass erase flash
   3. Flash bootloader
   4. Send firmware